thunlp/VERNet/README.md

 bash train_electra.sh
 ```

-* Finally, if you want to test model, you can go to the ``feature_rerank`` folder and run following command:
+* Finally, if you want to test the model, you can go to the ``feature_rerank`` folder and run the following command:
 ```
 bash test.sh
 ```